mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

     1. Your homepage
     1. Articles of Incorporation stamped by the State Secretary
     1. Phone a friend
-1. File California tax exemption forms
+1. File for California tax exemption
 1. Get Municipal recognition